Financial Year 2022

 - Investor Update 2023: October 20, 2023

-Rieter is the world’s leading supplier of systems for short-staple fiber spinning.
-Based in Winterthur (Switzerland), the company develops and manufactures machinery, systems and components used to convert natural and manmade fibers and their blends into yarns.
-Rieter is the only supplier worldwide to cover both spinning preparation processes and all four end spinning processes currently established on the market.
-Furthermore, Rieter is a leader in the field of precision winding machines.
-With 17 manufacturing locations in ten countries, the company employs a global workforce of some 4 900, about 18% of whom are based in Switzerland.
-Rieter is listed on the SIX Swiss Exchange under ticker symbol RIEN. www.rieter.com
+Rieter is the world’s leading supplier of systems for manufacturing yarn from staple fibers in spinning mills.
+Based in Winterthur (Switzerland), the company develops and manufactures machinery, systems and components used to convert natural and man-made fibers and their blends into yarns in the most cost-efficient manner.
+Cutting-edge spinning technology from Rieter contributes to sustainability in the textile value chain by minimizing the use of resources.
+Rieter has been in business for more than 225 years, has 18 production locations in ten countries and employs a global workforce of around 5 630, about 16.4% of whom are based in Switzerland.
+Rieter is listed on the SIX Swiss Exchange under ticker symbol RIEN. www.rieter.com.

 All statements in this report which do not refer to historical facts are forecasts which offer no guarantee whatsoever with respect to future performance; they embody risks and uncertainties which include – but are not confined to – future global economic conditions, exchange rates, legal provisions, market conditions, activities by competitors and other factors which are outside the company’s control.
 This text is a translation of the original German text.